 You are going to want to start off with the right machine.
 We are using a 6 quart Instant Pot or pressure cooker and I HIGHLY suggest you use a non stick pot to use for this and other recipes too.

-And we love us some bone-in skinless Chicken thighs (though I’ve used skin on too and that is just fine, up to you).
+And we love us some bone-in Chicken thighs (skin on, though I’ve used skin on too and that is just fine, up to you).
 I typically choose this type because I don’t care about the skin and with the bone is way cheaper than the other.
-Timing wouldn’t change either way though so if you find a sale on the latter buy a bunch to make this and our baked teriyaki chicken thighs.
+I do the same with our baked teriyaki chicken thighs.

 You are going to want some Hoisin sauce which is sort of like soy but thicker and has a touch of sweetness.
 Whisk that together with brown sugar, soy sauce, garlic and cornstarch will allow it to thicken a bit too.
 How to make the heat you ask?
 Add Sriracha or diced jalapenos.